 Each Interface Module is provided with a programming interlock to prevent tampering with setpoints.
 Programming must be enabled for any values to be stored.
-Refer to Chapter 2.3.1.
+Refer to Chapter 2.3.1 for ML100/MR100, and Section 6 of Appendix G for MR100 for Windows CE.

-If the programming is disabled and [STORE] is pressed, this message is displayed:
+If the programming is disabled and [STORE]/[ENTER] is pressed, this message is displayed: